London Underground 1973 Stock: History

 In the early 1970s London Transport placed an order for a new fleet of trains to replace the 1938 Stock and 1959 Stock vehicles which previously operated on the Piccadilly line.
 Built between 1974 and 1977 by Metro Cammell in Birmingham, the first unit entered service on 19 July 1975 and the last was introduced by 1977.
-The trains featured longer cars and larger door space than the previous units, being designed for airport travellers with luggage.
+The trains featured longer cars and larger door space than the previous units, being designed with additional luggage space for airport travellers.

-The order was for 87 1/2 6-car trains, made up of 196 driving motor (DM) cars, 175 trailer (T) cars and 154 uncoupling non-driving motor (UNDM) cars.
+The order was for 87 1/2 6-car trains, comprising 196 driving motor (DM) cars, 175 trailer (T) cars, and 154 uncoupling non-driving motor (UNDM) cars.
 Each train is made up of two 3-car units, and most units are single-ended, formed DM-T-UNDM.
-There are also 21 double-ended units, formed DM-T-DM, to provide additional flexibility and to operate the Aldwych shuttle (now closed).
+There are also 21 double-ended units, formed DM-T-DM, to provide additional flexibility and, formerly, to operate the shuttle.

-The initial order included two test units equipped with solid state traction equipment and electronic control systems.
+The initial order included two test units equipped with solid-state traction equipment and electronic control systems.
 These were double-ended units 892-692-893 (delivered 1977) and 894-694-895 (delivered 1979), and were known collectively as the ETT (Experimental Tube Train).
 The first unit was equipped by Westinghouse, the second by GEC.
 In order to provide additional units for the opening of the Heathrow loop, these units were converted to standard at Acton Works, entering service between 1986 and 1987.

 One three-car unit (166-566-366) was damaged in a terrorist attack on 7 July 2005 and subsequently scrapped.